Window blind: Others

 Other varieties of window blinds include mini blinds (typically aluminum, Venetian-Style blinds with very narrow slats, usually 1 in wide), micro blinds (usually 1/2 in wide), louvers, jalousies, brise soleil and pleated blinds.

+Roller shutters can also be used as window blinds.

 Materials

 Blinds can be made in a variety of materials; some expensive and some less so.
 Less expensive blinds are usually made in polyester, aluminum, or PVC.
 These are inexpensive materials that are all easily accessible and yet durable at the same time.

 A window blind is a means of screening a window, achieving similar results to those obtained by fitting curtains.
 Blinds are typically the same width and height as the window itself or slightly wider and taller—depending on whether they are fixed inside (Recess) or outside (Facefix) the window's reveal (i.e. the wall recess within which the window itself is fixed).

 Window blinds have varying thermal effects: they can block unwanted heat of the summer sun and they can keep in heat in cold weather.
 But in both of these applications, they also reduce light to varying degrees, depending on the design.
 Many kinds of blinds attempt varying balances of privacy and shade.
 Blinds can be made of a number of different materials and manufactured in a number of different ways.
 This usually determines the name by which the blind is commonly known.